Ouachita madtom

-Distribution
+Distribution and habitat

-The Ouachita madtom was considered an Endangered Species by the IUCN in 1986 and 1988.
-Assessments in 1990 and 1994 showed it to be vulnerable, but it was again listed as endangered in 2010.
 The Ouachita madtom is found only in the upper forks of the Saline River (Ouachita River) system and in one tributary of the Ouachita River in Central Arkansas, United States.

-Habitat

 A usual inhabitant of clear, small to medium, gravel-bottomed streams, the Ouachita madtom has been found in extremely shallow areas of the Saline River.
 It also is found in quiet backwaters under large rocks.

 Reproduction

 Little is known about the Ouachita madtom's reproduction.
-However, on August 1, 1980 six Ouachita madtoms were collected in a stream only 3.9 ft across.
+However, on August 1, 1980, six Ouachita madtoms were collected in a stream only 3.9 ft across.
 The six specimens were obviously young-of-the-year, and their presence raised speculations that Ouachita madtoms seek smaller streams during summer months to spawn.

 Known food sources

 The Ouachia madtom starts feeding around 20 to 90 minutes after sunset.
 The following are known sources of food: